Wasuta: 2019: Cat'ch the World, The Legend of Wasuta, "Shani Muni Ikiru!"

 On May 25, Wasuta performed their first North American concert at Anime North in Toronto, Canada.
-In June, the RPG-video-game themed mini-album The Legend of WASUTA was released, reaching number 15 on Oricon.
+In June, the RPG-video-game themed mini-album The Legend of Wasuta was released, reaching number 15 on Oricon.
 In October, the group released the double-single "Shani Muni Ikiru! / Bathtub Aromatic", which was the group's first release to break into Oricon's Top 10 ranking.

 Wasuta also released their first photobook Wasuta – Wonderful Collection in 2019, and launched their own YouTube channel for the group's music videos and video diaries (called "Wa→Tube") recorded in Japan and overseas.

-2020: Wasuta BEST, 5th Anniversary, "Sunday Sunshine!", What's Standard
+2020: Wasuta Best, 5th Anniversary, "Sunday Sunshine!", What's Standard

 On February 1–2, 2020, Wasuta performed at Japan Expo Thailand 2020.
 Also in February, Japan's Hawaiian Pancake Factory created a limited-time "Wasuta Cafe" with special menu items designed by the group members and decorations in the Shinjuku restaurant.

-In March 2020, Wasuta released the 2-CD Wasuta BEST collection, which included the group's lead tracks from their debut in 2015 through the 2020 song "Grapefruit Moon".
+In March 2020, Wasuta released the 2-CD Wasuta Best collection, which included the group's lead tracks from their debut in 2015 through the 2020 song "Grapefruit Moon".
 The set's second disc featured 10 songs chosen by members of Wasuta’s “Wa-Ship” fan club.

 On March 28, 2020, Wasuta performed a no-audience livestream concert at Line Cube Shibuya for their 5th Anniversary after the original event had been cancelled by COVID-19 restrictions.
 On the same day, the group's second photobook 1/5 was released, featuring images of each member in her hometown.

 In April 2020, the group was featured in the Japanese mobile rhythm game Ai Koi Noto.
 In August, Wasuta released the single "Sunday Sunshine!"
 In November, WaSuta released their fourth mini album What's Standard?.

 2021: "Haru Hanabi", "Yomibito Shirazu no Love Song", and Hazuki Sakamoto's Graduation

 In March 2021, Wasuta released the single "Haru Hanabi".
 In August of the same year, Wasuta released the single "Yomibito Shirazu no Love Song", the last single featuring founding member Hazuki Sakamoto.

 On June 8, 2021, Sakamoto announced that she would graduate from Wasuta, leave show business and retire from public life on December 31 in hopes of joining the workforce.
+Her last performance was held at Nakano Sunplaza on December 25.